 Unfortunately, this is not possible because work takes place within a flipped classroom framework.
 In practice, this means that only 10 % of time spent here is taken up with lectures, the other 90 % consists of individual and group work led by our mentors.
 For the group work, physical presence is required.

 Compared to traditional schools, this training requires a lot of work in a very short time.
 The total length of the training is 18 weeks + 2 week breaks, every weekday from 9 am to 6 pm, followed by home preparation and practice.
 You have to count on 50 to 60 hours of work per week.
-If you are doing well with the curriculum, you can take the final exam 4 weeks earlier so you can finish the course in 14 weeks total.

 On one hand, this is the shortest amount of training time with which you can achieve the level of expertise required to enter the IT labor market.
 On the other hand, the course is also based on the current needs of our partner companies, and in the industry, this is the approximate amount of time needed to predict what kind of knowledge a junior programmer needs.
 It is also worth mentioning that we try to limit the period of time you will have to go without work to a minimum.